katydecorah/katydecorah.github.io/notes/_posts/2016-10-01-get-married-airbnb.md

 ## 8. Make a playlist

-We created a ~~rdio~~ [Spotify playlist](https://open.spotify.com/user/katydecorah/playlist/6xPm2b74Rrdl7ipRpg58Mo) with our ceremony songs first and then the more upbeat lovey dovey songs for the rest of the night.
+We created a ~~rdio~~ [Spotify playlist](https://open.spotify.com/user/katydecorah/playlist/6xPm2b74Rrdl7ipRpg58Mo) with our ceremony songs first and then the more upbeat songs for the rest of the night.
 The Airbnb had an amazing sound system throughout the house (even the bathrooms).
 Jason hit play right before he walked out.

 ## 9. Assemble a wedding arch